speedshop/ids_must_be_indexed/README.md

 You may also want to **audit your existing schema.rb** for missing foreign key indexes.

 Look at `audit.sh` in this repository.
-Copy it to your repo, `chmod +x audit.sh` and then run it.
+Copy `audit.sh` and `check_indexes.sh` to your repo, `chmod +x audit.sh` and then run it.
 You'll get a list of columns which look like foreign keys and are unindexed.

 ## Configuration